weak mathematical induction

 P(n) == 1 + 3n ≤ 4^n

-For every integer n ≥ 0
+For every integer n ≥ 0, the property P(n) is true

 -